 Regardless of your business or website size, you’ll need to have a fast-acting team available or on standby to remedy any issues that may affect your site or ads during the holidays.

 Being ready to adapt goes beyond digital and content measures.
-Consider changes to your customer service, shipping, fulfilment, and operations teams too, so they can handle the extra visitors and orders.
+Consider changes to your customer service, shipping, fulfillment, and operations teams too, so they can handle the extra visitors and orders.
 Your business’s ability to react and adapt swiftly may impress your customers and drive more sales.

 3. Share More Marketing Content